 Although getting a mini-split is often more expensive than traditional heating and cooling systems, it’s a very efficient approach to heat and cool troublesome rooms in your home.
 These include:

 - Rooms you aren’t in very frequently.

 - Spaces with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork as a result of radiator or baseboard heat.
+- Older houses that don’t have ductwork as a result of radiator or baseboard heat.

-Our Pros Can Handle All Your Mini-Split Installation Needs
+Our Pros Can Take Care of All Your Mini-Split Installation Needs

 From helping you choose the right model to expertly installing it, our pros at County Line Mechanical LLC can take care of all your mini-split installation needs.
 Reach us at 717-216-0846 today to find out how a mini-split system can make your house cozier and to receive your free estimate!